 Tactical theory is often distilled into principles of war.
 These have gone through many permutations over the centuries, including debates about whether they apply to war and strategy or solely to tactics (which would mean they are more properly called principles of battle).
 As a teaching heuristic these lists are especially effective, the rote memorization of whatever list is chosen is not difficult to train and inculcate in troops, although the memorization demand does foster a belief that they are a checklist.
 They are also taken more or less as principles that must be adhered to to a greater or lesser degree by many different tacticians and thinkers.
-Here they will be referred to as tenets, as the term 'principles' implies that they are an analytical tool, be it for the tactical leader or for the sake of comparing doctrines, and thus act as tools to be used when appropriate-be it in officer education or on the battlefield.
+Here they will be referred to as tenets, as the term 'principles' implies that they are more rigid than indeed they can be in real life.
+We argue here that they are an analytical tool, be it for the tactical leader or for the sake of comparing doctrines, and thus act as tools to be used when appropriate-be it in officer education or on the battlefield.